RegardsOss/RegardsOss.github.io/_docs/development/regards/dam/api/generated-snippets/ModelAttributeControllerIT/testGetMappingForComputedAttribute/http-response.md

         }, {
           "name" : "parameterAttributeFragmentName",
           "label" : "Parameter fragment name",
-          "description" : "Name of parameter attribute fragment.
-If parameter attribute belongs to default fragment, this value can be set to null.", "markdown" : "",
+          "description" : "Name of the parameter attribute fragment.
+If the parameter attribute belongs to the default fragment, leave this field empty.", "markdown" : "",
           "type" : "java.lang.String",
           "paramType" : "PRIMITIVE",